 In criminal cases, we will also carry out an assessment on whether there are sufficient grounds for any individual to be charged and prosecuted.
 If prosecuted, individuals have a chance to respond to the allegations, and then the case will go to a criminal trial at the Crown Court.

 We can also apply to the court for the directors of companies guilty of cartel behaviour to be disqualified from acting as company directors for up to 15 years.

 A recent example of our enforcement activity is a case we completed in the office fit-out sector.
 We investigated six companies engaged in illegal bid-rigging, resulting in fines of over £7 million.
 On the back of this, we acted swiftly to disqualify 6 directors for periods of between 18 months and 5 years.

 To learn more, visit our collection of case studies for examples of cases we’ve taken action on.

 We won’t hesitate to use the tools and powers at our disposal to ensure that cartels are uncovered and tackled wherever they appear.

 We’ve also made it easier to report suspected cartel activity.
-Read our blog on what to expect when you report a cartel or visit our Stop Cartels website for information on how to spot and report cartels.
+Read our blog on what to expect when you report a cartel or visit our 'Cheating or Competing?' website for information on how to spot and report cartels.